multi-coop/datami/README.md

 ---

-This project aims to create a serie of widgets to interact with Gitlab or Github :
+This project aims to create a serie of widgets to interact with files stored on Gitlab or Github :

 - **Edit data stored on github or gitlab** (csv or md files) ;
 - **Allow unidentified users to push on a separate branch** and automatically create a pull request ;
 - **Create a set of components for modular uses** :
   - preview for `.csv`, `.md`, `.json` files, with several choices for preview (table, cards list, ...) ;
-  - files edition ;
+  - files edition interfaces ;
   - dataviz for `.csv` files (barcharts, pies, ...) ;
+  - user preferences: language, user token, ...
   - etc...
-- **Web integration as modualr web component**
+- **Web integration as modular web component**

 ---